-I’m happy today to have my new blog friend, Laura, guest writing at the blog today for our Natural Homemaking theme!
+I’m happy today to have my new blog friend, Laura, guest writing at the blog today for our Natural Homemaking Theme!
 Laura is a work-at-home-wife, crunchy DIY’er, and the creative mommy of two little ones.
-Please give her a warm welcome and be sure to drop by her blog, Little Bits of Granola.
+Please give her a warm welcome and be sure to drop by her blog, Pockets Full of Wonder (formerly, Little Bits of Granola). xoxo, Kristy

 When we moved into our home, I was in love with the wood floors in the dining room.